nesi/training-environment/docs/tutorials/adding-new-app.md

 !!! note "Moving to production"

-    When you have finished developing your app, it is recommended to switch to using versioned tags, such as *v0.1.0*, rather than branch names for better reproducibility, and to remove the `image_pull_policy: Always` line, so application launches are not reliant on connectivity to the docker registry.
+    When you have finished developing your app, it is recommended to switch to using versioned tags, such as *v0.1.0*, rather than branch names, for better reproducibility, and to remove the `image_pull_policy: Always` line, so that application launches are not reliant on connectivity to the docker registry.